joshbegley/nyt-latest/README.md

 `A self-described “simple country doctor,” he won national attention in 2020 when the White House embraced his hydroxychloroquine regimen.`\
 https://nytimes.com/2022/07/01/us/vladimir-zelenko-dead.html?searchResultPosition=7

-**Trump Media is subpoenaed in federal probe of Truth Social deal.**\
+**Trump Media is subpoenaed in federal inquiry of Truth Social deal.**\
-`The investigation threatens to delay the completion of a merger, which would provide Trump Media and its platform, Truth Social, with up to $1.3 billion.`\
+`The investigation threatens to delay a merger that would provide Trump Media and its platform, Truth Social, with up to $1.3 billion.`\
 https://nytimes.com/2022/07/01/business/trump-media-subpoena.html?searchResultPosition=8

 **Is There Anything Funny About the War in Ukraine?**\